 Known as Kotohira-gu in Japanese, Konpira Shrine takes its name from the Konpira Onsen, which sits very nearby.
 Although the shrine is surprisingly not an official part of the aforementioned Shikoku Pilgrimage route, it's nonetheless deserving of a stop on your individual journey around the island, if only for the exercise it provides: Reaching the top requires you to scale 1,368 steps, a particularly daunting task during the hotter months of the year.

-As is the case with many items on this list of amazing Shikoku attractions, Konpira Shrine is amazing no matter when you visit.
-However, it is home to a disproportionate number of sakura trees, which makes is particularly beautiful during the last week of March and the first week of April.
+As is the case with many items on this list of amazing Shikoku Japan attractions, Konpira Shrine is amazing no matter when you visit.
+However, it is home to a disproportionate number of sakura trees, which makes is particularly beautiful during the last week of March and the first week of April and also in October and November, when fall colors emerge.